My child has an Education, Health and Care Plan (EHCP)

 My child is enrolled in a special school

 If your child attends a special school, where enrolment was arranged by the local authority, the permission of the local authority must be obtained before they can be removed from roll.
-The Southampton SEND Service can be contacted on 023 8083 3004 to discuss the situation further.
+To discuss the situation further the Southampton SEND Service can be contacted on:

 I would like to apply for an EHCP

-If you are home educating your child and believe that they have special educational needs, you can request an assessment for an Education Health and Care Plan.
-Further information in relation to this can be found at Southampton Information Directory.
+If you are home educating your child and believe that they have special educational needs, the starting point is to request an Education, Health and Care Needs Assessment.
+Further information in relation to this can be found in our SEND section.

 - Resources for under 5s on special educational needs and disability (SEND)